Wellington Albert: London Broncos

+On 15 October 2023, Albert played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

+Featherstone Rovers

+On 7 December 2023, it was reported that he had signed with Featherstone in the RFL Championship.

 International career

 He played for the Kumuls in their pre-tournament match against Scotland, where he scored a try.
 His only match of the tournament was against New Zealand on 8 November 2013, where he again scored a try.

 On 2 May 2015, he represented Papua New Guinea in the 2015 Melanesian Cup against Fiji.

 He is the largest man in the PNG pack standing at 196 cm tall and weighing in at 113 kilograms.